VincentPauley/sql-movie-knight/README.md

 update junction table json to include the ids from the movie table... this will include reading direct from sql and performing title match now that there have been some corrections.

+get genre ids into a junction_table json file